RirikoAI/RirikoBot/README.md

 Try asking it to play a random anime music or suggesting you a Nightcore music.
 Something like `.Hey can you play me an anime music?`

 ### 2. Twitch Stream Notifier
 Do you want to get notified when your favourite streamer is live on Twitch?
-Take a look at Ririko Twitch Stream Notifier by issuing this command `!info Twitch`
+Take a look at Ririko Twitch Stream Notifier by issuing this command `!info twitch`

 ### 3. General Purpose bot
 **Anime:** Collection of anime commands